marius311/ParameterizedNotebooks.jl/README.md

 ## Details

 The package is extremely simple and just reads the notebook file from disk and repeatedly `eval`'s each cell into `Main` (just as if you had run the cells, thus avoiding any scoping issues), replacing `@arg` expressions with the appropriate value, skipping `@nbonly` expressions, and returning once it hits a `@ret`.

+## Related

+Similar to [takluyver/nbparameterise](https://github.com/takluyver/nbparameterise), [tritemio/nbrun](https://github.com/tritemio/nbrun), and [nteract/papermill](https://github.com/nteract/papermill), but more powerful because arbitrary objects, not just string representations, can be passed as parameters and returned from the notebooks.
+Also, much simpler to use and only requires decorating a few lines with macros.
+However, lacks the ability to generate "reports" with outputs filled in.